Gnossiennes: Trois Gnossiennes

 The first and third Gnossiennes share similar chordal structures, rhythms, and thematic references.

+In 2026, Madonna sampled Gnossienne No. 1 on a song Betrayal, from her critically acclaimed album Confessions II.

 Gnossiennes Nos.
 4–7

 The Gnossiennes Nos.
 4–6 were published only in 1968, long after Satie's death.
 None of these appear to have been numbered, nor even titled as "Gnossienne" by Satie himself.
 The sequence of these three Gnossiennes in the 1968 publication by Robert Caby does not correspond with the chronological order of composition.
 It is extremely unlikely that Satie would have seen these compositions as three members of a single set.

 Gnossienne No. 4

 Lent.
 Composition date on the manuscript: 22 January 1891.

 A facsimile of the four manuscript pages of this composition can be seen on this page of Nicolas Fogwall's website.

 Composed tonally in D minor even though its key signature is empty, the piece features a bass line centred on its minor key, sounding D, A, D, F, A, D, F, D, A, F, D, A, D. The bass part then transposes into a C minor chord I ostinato, following the pattern C, G, C, E♭, G, C, E♭, C, G, E♭, C, G, C. Section B, usually considered a very inspired section, uses semiquavers to contrast the minor melody of Section A.